flashjpr/docker-101/useful-commands-and-definitions.md

 	docker login <server> # defaults to logging in Hub, but specific svr can be specified docker image push flashjpr/nginx # push to hub

+* if you want to create a private docker repo: login to docker hub and create it from there (webapp)

 ## Docker Hub
 * hub.docker.com # the apt package system for containers